albertomariapepe/Using-a-GT-for-PSP-via-GA-modelling/README.md

 to aid the prediction of the 3D coordinates of a protein.
 Adding this GA-based orientational information improves the accuracy of the predicted coordinates even after few learning iterations and on a small dataset.

+The notebook "Generating-Cost-Maps.ipynb" is used to generate cost maps per chain for each .pdb file in path